charvijain12/BloodWise/README.md

 ## License

-This project has been assigned the [MIT License](), so go ahead and feel free to use any and/or all parts of this system and to build on it.
+This project has been assigned the [https://github.com/charvijain12/Blood-Bank-Management-System/blob/main/LICENSE](LICENSE), so go ahead and feel free to use any and/or all parts of this system and to build on it.
 Although I would still insist that if you do end up improving this, do accidentally contribute, it would be an honour.